egnrse/configs/README.md

 ### systemd
 *(/environment.d/)*
 Some environment variables for systemd.
 Prob. not well done currently. (!! is setting wayland variables !!)
+There are systemd service files in this git too (eg. `./other/i2p-tunnel.service`).

 ### [tofi](https://github.com/philj56/tofi)
 *(/tofi/)*